Construction Reference Charts & Visual Guides

 Why compaction changes ordering

-Asphalt is placed “loose” and then densified by rolling.
-The final compacted thickness depends on mix design, temperature, lift thickness, roller strategy, and things like site conditions.
-That’s why our calculators treat compaction and density as adjustable inputs rather than one fixed number.
+Asphalt is placed loose and then densified by rolling.
+The final compacted thickness depends on mix design, temperature, lift thickness, roller strategy, and site conditions.
+That is why our calculators treat compaction and density as adjustable inputs rather than fixed numbers.

 Building Material Density Chart (Concrete, Asphalt, Aggregates)

-Many estimating mistakes are unit mistakes: suppliers quote tons while DIY plans start in cubic feet or cubic yards.
+Many estimating mistakes are unit mistakes: suppliers quote tons while plans start in cubic feet or cubic yards.
 Density bridges that gap.
-The chart below summarizes typical density ranges for common materials—use it to understand why two suppliers can quote different tonnages for the same volume.
+The chart below summarises typical density ranges for common materials so you can understand why two suppliers can quote different tonnages for the same volume.

 Building material density comparison chart showing typical density ranges for concrete, asphalt, gravel, sand, and topsoil, with notes about moisture and supplier variability.